Guild Mortgage is one name you may have come across lately while searching for a mortgage.

 Guild Mortgage Started in San Diego

-- Offered FHA loans and financing for homes built by American Housing Guild
+- Initially offered FHA loans and financing for homes built by American Housing Guild

-- That offers all types of home loans
+- Offers all types of home loans including mortgage refinances and renovation loans

 Originally known as Guardian Mortgage, the company began in 1960 in San Diego, California, founded by Martin Gleich.